Source: ISIS executes hundreds of Mosul area residents

 Previous attacks by ISIS militants on Kirkuk have been attempts either to capture the city from the Peshmerga, as the Kurdish fighters are known, or divert Kurdish troops from the fight in Mosul.

-Some members of the security forces were injured during this attack, among them the commander of the Turkman paramilitary forces, Wais added.
+The most likely reason for Friday's assault in Kirkuk is disruption, with ISIS demonstrating it can deploy resources far behind the front lines, CNN's Michael Holmes said near Mosul.

-About 4,000 families are housed in four camps for internally displaced people in Laylan, said Ammar Sabah, director of the Displacement and Migration Department in Kirkuk.
+"It's long been thought that there would be something like this going on in more than one place around Iraq as the Mosul offensive got under way," Holmes said.
+"There's been speculation that there are ISIS sleeper cells, or ISIS fighters, within reach of places like that for some time, from Baghdad to places like Kirkuk."

-The most likely reason for the attacks in Kirkuk is disruption, with ISIS demonstrating it can deploy resources far behind the front lines, CNN's Michael Holmes said near Mosul.
+The city's significance stems its large oil reserves, which are almost as much as those in southern Iraq.